s-h-a-d-o-w/serenade/README.md

 ### Features
 - Added support for cursor, windsurf
+- Improved security by forcing the UI to only accept local connections (and fonts via typekit)

 ### Bugs
-- Invisible mini window "removed"
+- Invisible mini window (left of the main window when not using compact UI, might only be a problem on Windows) "removed"
+- Slightly faster startup time

 ### Dev changes
 - Modernized client (node 22+ support, latest dependencies as of 11/2025, pnpm, vite)